 Attention to Detail and Yoga

 A short while after my friend commented on my eye for detail, I wanted to avoid some complex technical editing I needed to do.
 It was a beautiful day.
-I had an idea for a blog post about yoga and attention to detail!
+And I had an idea for a blog post about yoga and attention to detail!
 I’d rather be outside writing something creative than inside editing something technical.

 How Yoga Helps me With Technical Editing

 Yoga teaches us many things, and one of those things is how be present and notice what is going on around us and within us.
 In yoga, we learn to pay attention—to our bodies, to our thoughts, to the universe, and yes, even to the details of technical documents we may need to edit.